 - Fungal removal product

-- An important tip keep in your mind, that do not mix bleach with any other solution that is ammonia in it.
+- An important tip keeps in your mind, that does not to mix bleach with any other solution that is ammonia in it.

 - This mixture will cause a reaction and lead to an explosion.